barbatus/typescript-compiler/README.md

 ## TypeScript compilers for Meteor.

-Package exposes two TypeScript compilers: one basic compiler `TsCompiler` and one caching compiler `TsCachingCompiler` to be used in a Meteor compiler plugin.
+Package exposes three TypeScript compilers: `TsBatchCompiler`, `TsCachingCompiler` and `TsCompiler` to be used in a Meteor compiler plugin.

 [This](https://github.com/barbatus/typescript) TypeScript package is used as a TypeScript provider.